nhnifong/neufangled-site-2/docs/gripper_build_guide.md

 ![](images/grip/image33.png){ loading=lazy, width=45% }

 Manually rotate the spool so that the side hole shows through the window.
 It’s easier to do it before connecting the motor.
 Install the motor onto the spool by aligning the toothed shaft.
-Tighten the screw we embedded earlier with an allen key from the other side of the spool.
+Tighten the screw you embedded in the spool earlier with an allen key from the other side of the spool.

 ![](images/grip/image36.png){ loading=lazy, width=45% }
 ![](images/grip/image10.png){ loading=lazy, width=45% }